Occasionally, freezing food is preferable to canning or dehydrating it. Freezing food is another great way to preserve it.

 Three best methods for freezing herbs.
 Though all herbs can be frozen or dried, some herbs freeze better than dehydrating.

-Freezing peas takes a bit more effort than just tossing it into a bag and then the freezer but it's worth it!
+Freezing peas takes a bit more effort than just tossing them into a bag in the freezer, but it's worth it!

 Freezing peppers is something that pays for itself in the middle of winter.
 They can be added to so many dishes!

 Rhubarb is one of those things that can become quickly overwhelming.
 By the time it's ready to be picked, you're busy with other things in the garden.
-Freezing is a great way to preserve it for later.
+Freezing food is a great way to preserve rhubarb for later.

 When it comes to freezing spinach (and other greens), there's only one way to ensure it will last.

 Strawberries are one of those fruits that you can freeze in multiple ways.